System Design Space

 GPT Engineer: open-source launch

 The project starts as GPT Engineer: a CLI tool that generates a starter code base from one prompt and speeds up product hypothesis testing.
-At this stage, the core value is first-prototype speed rather than long-term code evolution quality.
+Here first-prototype speed is what matters, and you pay for it with long-term code evolution quality — early on, that is a deliberate trade-off.

 Summer-Autumn 2023